vega/altair/doc/user_guide/scale_color.rst

 This subsection explores the idea of creating custom color scales that are tailored to the specific needs of the data being visualized.
-It discusses how to use the tools introduced in III.B.1 to create color scales that are better suited to representing the nuances of the data, and provides examples of how this can be achieved in practice.
+It discusses how to use the tools introduced in xx to create color scales that are better suited to representing the nuances of the data, and provides examples of how this can be achieved in practice.